Fairford Five: Trial

 All five were charged with criminal damage and taken to trial.
 After some preliminary meetings, their case was heard in Bristol Crown Court by Justice Grigson, with the defence resting on the claim that the war was illegal, making their actions a justifiable attempt to prevent war crimes.
 The case put pressure on the attorney general Lord Goldsmith to reveal the advice he had given to the government in the lead up to the war.

 A guilty verdict was reached at the court in Bristol, but through an appeal to the Royal Court of Justice the defendants were able to obtain a hearing at the British High Court.
 This caused enough concern at the Foreign Office to lead under-secretary of state Sir Michael Hastings to warn "it would be prejudicial to the national interest and to the conduct of the Government’s foreign policy if the English courts were to express opinions on questions of international law", in a four-page statement which was passed to the court minutes before the hearing was due to start.
 The appeal was eventually heard alongside two other similar cases, and was sustained, leading to a number of retrials.

 Keir Starmer, future Labour leader and prime minister, was on a team representing one of the appellants.

 Convictions

 Milling received a conditional discharge and a £250 fine for costs, with Jones receiving a curfew order on 2 August 2007 which lasted until the following January.

 Acquittals

-Two of the defendants (Olditch and Prichard) were acquitted in May 2007 after the jury accepted that their actions were reasonable in the context of trying to prevent war crimes.
+Two of the defendants (Olditch and Prichard) were acquitted in May 2007 after the jury unanimously accepted that their actions were reasonable in the context of trying to prevent war crimes.
+This has been cited as a case of jury nullification, as the jury returned a verdict on moral grounds, despite the defendants having no legal defence.

 In the case of Richards, a jury twice failed to reach a verdict and he was cleared of charges.